vmurin/serverless-plugin-package-json/README.md

 # serverless-plugin-package-json

-Expose package.json properties to your serverless services.
+Expose `package.json` properties to your serverless services and make it available in `serverless.yml`.

 ## Usage